 Working closely with the NSF-funded PREPARE project, we have started developing a virtual community of individuals interested in pandemic planning and response.
 Our podcasts COVID Chasers and Science Before the Storm continue to draw an audience of the general public and researchers alike.

-The Biocomplexity Institute at UVA continues to offer its summer research program, Computing for Global Challenges, expecting 25 undergraduate participants in 2022.
-Last year's C4GC participants researched several topics in computational epidemiology culminating in a virtual poster session (Predicting MRSA Infections in Hospital Environments and Mapping CAR-T Cell Therapy Associated Neurotoxicty are two examples).
+The Biocomplexity Institute at UVA continues to offer its summer research program, Computing for Global Challenges with 25 high school and undergraduate participants in 2022.
+This year's C4GC participants researched several topics in computational epidemiology culminating in a virtual poster session; their posters can be found here.

 Student Pandemic Researchers - Interventions (SPRINT)

 The UVA team has started SPRINT: Student Pandemic Researchers - Interventions, a team of five undergraduate students working on a Virginia non-pharmaceutical intervention (NPI) data collection project.
 This unique data set includes Virginia county-level NPI start and end dates and the first data set is available now.
 They will proceed by tackling other states and gathering NPI data before it's too late.

 Junior Reserve Officer Training Corps (JROTC)

 We are facilitating 32 JROTC students’ research projects based on the Expeditions grant.
 The students are coming to Virginia Tech in Summer 2022 as part of a one-week program to participate in various activities including physical fitness tests (PT), leadership activities, science/engineering-based research projects, and college life activities.